MooersLab/diary2022inLaTeX/README.md

 I wanted an independent place to store my daily writing on [750words.com](https://750words.com), where it is stored in plain text files that are hard to search.
 I wanted that writing to be indexable and searchable in a single PDF for a calendar year rather than in 365 files.
 This document has been useful for finding information, including data wrangling protocols and computer code, that I used in the past.
-If you use this template as a *Captian's log'* of your *Enterprise*, you can gather information for annual reports.
+You can gather information for annual reports using this template as a *Captian's log'* of your *Enterprise*.
 For example, you can store lists of accomplishments in the Appendices.

 ## Prior Experience